 Owned and run now for over 20 years by our family.
 It is located in La Cruz de Huanacactle, a Mexican fishing village on the North shore of the Bay of Banderas where there is now a marina and sailboat anchorage, 30 kms from Puerto Vallarta.

-The big attractions in the area are the beaches, surfing and the yacht marina.
+The big attractions in the area are the beaches, surfing and the yacht marina, and the traditional Mexican village.

-Particularly about the indigenous people of the surrounding highlands, the Huichol gallery, who have an extraordinary art and culture.
-They might meet people who are long term cruisers and learn about life at sea.
-Become familiar with the friendly way of life in a Mexican village.
+They can learn a lot about the Huichol, an unusually expressive indigenous people from this part of Mexico: They have an extraordinary art and culture which is well displayed in our gallery and collection here.
+Because of the Marina they can meet people who are long term cruisers and learn about life at sea.
+Also they will become familiar with the friendly way of life in a Mexican village.

 We are situated in the middle of a lively Mexican village with much music and partying.
-Dorms, single or double rooms with shared bathroom and kitchen, internet.
+Dorms, single or double rooms with shared bathroom and kitchen, and good internet.

 Bus rides are inexpensive and frequent.
-From Vallarta it is a direct bus ride, to the closest bus stop, 1.5 blocks away.
+Uver is available here.
+From Vallarta it is a direct bus ride, to la Cruz where the the closest bus stop is only 1.5 blocks away from the Hostel.

 Limited internet access